adventuremeng/adventuremeng/content/_index.md

 ### About Me

-<a href="/images/Meng_Gao_ResumeSep2019_web.pdf" target="_blank"><span style="color:blue">Download my latest Resume here.</span> </a>
+<a href="/images/Meng_Gao_Resume_Dec2019.pdf" target="_blank"><span style="color:blue">Download my latest Resume here.</span> </a> Last update: December, 2019.

 I am currently working for APD Urban Planning and Management, Atlanta.
-APD provides comprehensive neighborhood planning, mortgage loan underwriting, and housing and community development.
-At work, I utilize data collection, analysis, and visualization to reveal community insight and development opportunities.
+APD provides comprehensive neighborhood planning, real estate development, and housing and community development.
+At work, I utilize data collection, analysis, and visualization to reveal community insights and development opportunities.

 In May 2019, I graduated from the Master of City and Regional Planning program at Georgia Tech concentrating in GIS and urban design.
 Before that, I studied Architecture at Xi'an Jiaotong University in Xi'an, China.
 You can find my architecture portfolio below.